naidaire/lesson15_decision_trees/README.md

 ## Learning Objectives (Ensembles & Random Forests)

+After this lesson, students will be able to:
-- Understand how and why decision trees can be improved using bagging and random forests.
+- Define how and why decision trees can be improved using bagging and random forests.
 - Build random forest models for classification and regression.
-- Know how to extract the most important predictors in a random forest model.
+- Explain how to extract the most important predictors in a random forest model.

 ---

+## Student Requirements
+Before this lesson(s), students should already be able to:
+- Know how to build and evaluate (classification) models in sklearn
+- Explain how and when to apply different resampling methods
+- Define the concepts of cross-validation and overfitting

+---

+## Lesson Outline

+**Important:** The "Ensembles & Random Forests" lesson is about 100 minutes of material.
+It is more important to data science and less detail-oriented.
+If you only have a fraction of a class period (e.g. for projects), it is recommended to only do this lesson.

+Students must understand what a decision tree is first, so you should provide some explanation (perhaps drawing from the first lesson).
+However, decision trees are typically readily understood by students.
+(How a computer constructs them is typically not as easily understood, which is the subject of the first lesson.)

-## Lesson Outline (Decision Trees)
+### Lesson Outline (Decision Trees)

-TOTAL (170 min)
+> TOTAL (170 min)
 - Introduction
 - Part 1: Regression Trees (115 min)
     - Group Exercise (20 min)